Shampoo Bar: Coconut Milk

 While a dry scalp can cause flakes, dry scalp and dandruff are not the same things.

-We know that true dandruff is not caused by a "dry scalp," because people with oily scalps often to suffer from dandruff the most.
+We know that true dandruff is not caused by a "dry scalp" because people with oily scalps often suffer from dandruff the most.

 While many believe that drying out an oily scalp will help decrease dandruff, oily hair is actually made worse by drying shampoos.
 The chemicals in these products strip natural oils and dry out the scalp, which then encourages the oil glands to produce more oil.
 It becomes a vicious cycle.

-So although detergent-based shampoos will clean the hair and scalp well, they often cause over-drying which will make the condition worse.
+So, although detergent-based shampoos will clean the hair and scalp well, they often cause over-drying, which can make the condition worse.

 There are many causes of true hair loss, such as genetics, general health, medications, hormonal changes, etc., that no hair care product can reverse.

 Everyone sheds hair!
-The hairs on an adult scalp do not grow or shed in unison.
+The hairs on an adult's scalp do not grow or shed in unison.
 The growing and shedding of hair happen randomly, but individual hair follicles do have their own pattern.

 Excess shedding is often the result of simply mistreating your hair!
-Sometimes simply switching to a natural shampoo bar without detergents, detergent foam boosters, and other harsh chemicals help with shedding.
+Sometimes, simply switching to a natural shampoo bar without detergents, detergent foam boosters, and other harsh chemicals may help with shedding.

 As a skin care company we are not trying to treat hair loss, the best we can hope for is to help ease some of the conditions that cause increase shedding.